Sivananda Bahamas Blog

 Because we cannot remove ourselves from life and its unavoidable ups and downs we have no option but to learn to respond to them rather than to re-act.
 We only have two possibilities: (1) we can deal with them in an emotional way, or (2) in a calm state of mind.
 When we are calm, away from the adrenaline rush, more blood flows to the brain, we think more clearly and act more efficiently and wisely.
 This is managing our stress.
 But how do we do it?

-The first step is to be mindful and watch for signs of chronic agitation like constant irritability, worry, defensiveness, insecurity, obsessiveness, indecisiveness, etc.. the precursors of a stress breakdown.
-Please refer to my previous post De-Stressing 101 and the checklist that will help you detect some of these signs.
+The first step is to be mindful and watch for signs of chronic agitation like constant irritability, worry, defensiveness, insecurity, obsessiveness, indecisiveness, etc., the precursors of a stress breakdown.
+Please refer to my previous post De-Stressing 101, which includes a checklist that will help you detect some of these signs.

 If the agitation symptoms have gone undetected for a while you might be already in the red zone and many events can become triggers for the SR: a criticism from you boss, a fight with your spouse, loosing a job, etc. However, if we are continuously “stressed out” it does not take a major event, just being stuck in traffic or being in a slow counter line will do it.